opsit-io/opsit-explang-core/README.md

 Java methods.

-The language strives to provide feature flags and configuration parameters to allow configuration of language behavious, such as use of default values vs. exceptions on access to undefined variables, etc.
+The language strives to provide feature flags and configuration parameters to allow configuration of language behavious, such as case sensitivity, use of default values vs. exceptions on access to undefined variables, etc.

 ### Simplicity for integration in existing systems